bitmakerlabs/python-dev-setup-guide-mac/README.md

 mkdir ~/Documents/work
 ```

 This will create a `work` directory inside the OS X `Documents` folder.
-The words directory and folder are interchangeable.
-Folder is generally used by non-technical people and directory is generally used by technical people.
-Now that you are being initiated as techies, we'll use the directory term!
+The words 'directory' and 'folder' are interchangeable.
+'Folder' is the word generally used by non-technical people and 'directory' is the word generally used by technical people.
+Now that you are being initiated as techies, we'll use the 'directory' term!

-The `~` refers to your [Home Directory](http://superuser.com/questions/158721/what-does-mean-in-terms-of-os-x-folders-directories).
-You should put all of your work for this course inside this directory.
+The `~` symbol refers to your [Home Directory](http://superuser.com/questions/158721/what-does-mean-in-terms-of-os-x-folders-directories).
+You should put all of your work for this course inside the work directory, or some other directory of your choosing if you have another preference.

-Go inside the work directory
+Go inside the work directory:

 ```bash
 cd ~/Documents/work
 ```

-and then make a new Rails project.
+and then make a new Rails project:

 ```bash
 rails new my_awesome_app